 The Business School has an Advisory Board, comprising high-level outside representatives of business.
 Its current members are:

-Iain Conn is Chair of the Business School’s Advisory Board.
-Iain is Chief Executive of Centrica.
-Before joining Centrica in 2015, he was a member of the BP board of directors and a member of the BP executive management team.
-He was the Chief Executive of BP Group’s refining and marketing business and also held regional responsibility for Europe, Southern Africa and Asia Pacific.
+Iain Conn has been Chair of the Business School’s Advisory Board since 2004 .
+From 2015-2020 Iain was Group Chief Executive of Centrica plc.
+Before joining Centrica in 2015, he was a member of the BP board of directors for 10 years, and a member of the BP executive management team.
+From 2007-2014 he was the Chief Executive of BP Group’s Downstream division and also held regional responsibility for Europe, Southern Africa and Asia Pacific.
+Iain was also an external member of the Imperial College Council from 2010-2019.

 Iain was born in Edinburgh, educated in Musselburgh, Scotland and subsequently studied Chemical Engineering & Management at Imperial College London.
 He joined BP Oil International in 1986, working in a variety of roles in commercial refining and oil trading, and in corporate headquarters before moving to BP Exploration in Colombia in 1996.
 At the end of 1997, he became Senior Vice President of BP Oil in the US, responsible for retail and commercial marketing operations, refining and supply.

-As well as being Chairman of the School’s Advisory Board, Iain is a senior independent director of Rolls-Royce Group.
+As well as being Chairman of the School’s Advisory Board, Iain is currently a Non-Executive Director of BT plc and from 2005-2014 was Non-Executive Director at Rolls-Royce Holdings plc.

 Zein Abdalla, Former President, PepsiCo